myxie/shadow/docs/source/configuration.rst

 Configuration
 =============

-Running algorithms from the *shadow* library requires two important configuration files:
+Running algorithms from the SHADOW library requires two important configuration files:

     * The Workflow specification